craftworkgames/craftworkgames.github.io/docs/features/2d-animations/spritesheet/spritesheet.md

 Knowing the regions that represent our frames of animation, we can use a `SpriteSheet` to define the animations.

 ## Using `SpriteSheet`
-To create a `SpriteSheet` you first need to create a [Texture2DAtlas](/docs/features/texture-handling/texture2datlas/texture2datlas.md), then you use that in the constructor to create the `SpriteSheet`.
+To create a `SpriteSheet` you first need to load a [Texture2DAtlas](/docs/features/texture-handling/texture2datlas/texture2datlas.md), then you use that in the constructor to create the `SpriteSheet`.

 ```cs
 //highlight-next-line